Best Wedding Venues Kerala: ₹50K-₹25L With Prices (2026)

 Capacity: 100–800 guests | Price range: 3,00,000–25,00,000+

 ₹3,00,000 – ₹25,00,000Resort weddings simplify logistics significantly — guests stay on-property, meals are handled in-house, and a single point of contact manages the event.
-The premium you pay for this convenience is substantial, but for couples with guests travelling from outside Kerala, it's often worth it.
+The premium you pay for this convenience is substantial, but for couples with guests travelling from outside Kerala, it's often worth it; our top destination wedding venues in Kerala shortlist highlights the resort properties booking fastest for 2026.

 Backwater Venues

-Unique to Kerala, backwater venues include lakeside resorts, houseboat-adjacent properties, and waterfront lawns in Alappuzha, Kumarakom, and Kollam.
+Unique to Kerala, backwater venues include lakeside resorts, houseboat-adjacent properties, and waterfront lawns in Alappuzha, Kumarakom, and Kollam — see our backwater wedding in Kerala guide for ceremony layouts and cost benchmarks.
 The visual impact of exchanging vows with the backwaters as your backdrop is unmatched.

 Capacity: 50–400 guests | Price range: 3,00,000–15,00,000